 How Much to Feed Your Chinchilla

-- Pellets: Limit your pet's pellet intake to two tablespoons per day.
+- Pellets: Limit your pet's pellet intake to one to two tablespoons per day.

-- Leafy greens: Offer up to one cup of leafy greens daily, but make sure you avoid feeding cruciferous greens because the can cause gassy digestive upset.
-According to Oxbow Animal Health, romaine, bib, and red leaf lettuces are the safest choices for chinchillas.
+- Leafy greens: Offer up to 1/2 cup of leafy greens for every 2 pounds of body weight daily, but make sure you avoid feeding cruciferous greens and high calcium-containing greens.
+Romaine, bib, and red leaf lettuces are the safest choices for chinchillas.

-- Clean water: Water should be available at all times.
+- Clean water: Fresh water should be available at all times.
 Equipping your pet's cage with a water bottle will keep the water cleaner than if you simply use an open crock.

 When to Feed Chinchillas

-Chinchillas are nocturnal, so they will do the majority of their eating at night.
-Plan to replenish your pet's food and water around dusk so it is available when he wakes up hungry and remove any leftover greens first thing in the morning.
+Chinchillas are crepuscular, so they will do the majority of their eating during the twilight hours around dawn and dusk.
+Plan to replenish your pet's food and water around dusk, so it is available when they wake up hungry, and remove any leftover greens first thing in the morning.

 Housing Your Pet Chinchilla